 1946 Playing the supposedly dumb blonde to the hilt, Judy Holliday stars in Born Yesterday.
 Garson Kanin penned the story, which also features Paul Douglas.
 It plays 1,642 performances, and Holliday reprises her role in the film adaptation, winning an Oscar.

 1958 Tony Randall stars as a sailor with a woman in at least two ports in Oh Captain!
-The musical, with songs by Jay Livingston and Ray Evans, is directed by Jose Ferrer.
+The musical, with songs by Jay Livingston and Ray Evans, is directed by José Ferrer.
 It runs at the Alvin Theatre in New York for 192 performances.

 1999 Hang on Snoopy!
 At least till tonight, when you and the whole gang step out of the strip and into the Ambassador Theatre in You're a Good Man, Charlie Brown.
 Anthony Rapp, Roger Bart, and Kristin Chenoweth are among the cast of the revival of Clark Gesner's musical.
 Director Michael Mayer adapted the 32 year-old show; new songs were added by musical arranger Andrew Lippa.
 Chenoweth and Bart both win Tony Awards.

 2003 Opening night on Broadway for Richard Greenberg's baseball drama, Take Me Out.
-The story of a baseball star who comes out as gay wins the 2003 Tony Award as Best Play and star Denis O'Hare wins a Tony for best featured actor.
+The story of a baseball star who comes out as gay wins the 2003 Tony Award as Best Play and star Denis O'Hare wins a Tony for Best Featured Actor.

 2004 Andrew Lloyd Webber's The Phantom of the Opera plays its 6,681 performance, becoming the second longest-running production in Broadway history, surpassing Les Misérables.
 It surpasses Cats to become number one in January 2006.